The Man in Possession

 The Man in Possession is a 1931 American pre-Code romantic comedy film starring Robert Montgomery, Charlotte Greenwood, Irene Purcell, and C. Aubrey Smith, based on the play of the same name by H. M. Harwood.
 The black sheep of a family finds himself falling in love with the wealthy woman his brother is seeking to marry.

+Unusually, this film has no director credit; producer Sam Wood was the director.
+This film also has a rare screenwriting credit ("additional dialogue") for novelist and short story writer P.G.
+Wodehouse.
+Wodehouse worked in Hollywood in 1930 and 1931, and caused a minor furor when he cheerfully (and somewhat amazedly) revealed in an interview how much he was paid for his position as a writer at MGM ($2000/week, at a time when the median US wage was $1400/year), and how little actual work he was required to do.

 Plot

-Raymond Dabney returns to a mixed reaction from his middle-class family in London after serving a sentence at HM Prison Wormwood Scrubs for stealing a motorcar.
+Raymond Dabney returns to a mixed reaction from his upper middle-class family in London after serving a sentence at HM Prison Wormwood Scrubs for stealing a motorcar.
 His mother and the family servant are delighted to see him, but his father and brother Claude are less so.
 His father is particularly disappointed in him, having sent him to Cambridge.
 The two men offer him £500 to leave the country and never return; it seems Claude is engaged to a rich widow, and they are anxious to avoid any scandal that might endanger the marriage.
 Raymond turns it down, however, and departs the same day.